MinnPost/election-night-api/README.md

 # Election Night API

 A set of scrapers to create an API for election night applications.
 This is aimed at small to medium orgs that cannot afford services like AP or Reuters elections, or orgs that need more local results.
-This is also aimed at state-level results and for states that have some sort of election night live feed.
+This works best with states that have an election night feed.

+The architecture of this application is based from [ScraperWiki](https://scraperwiki.com) a platform for scraping and serving data.
+The main reason for this decision is so that on or around election night, an organization can run its own server with high resources, while using the [free](https://scraperwiki.com/pricing) (for [journalists](https://wordpress.scraperwiki.com/solutions/data-journalism/)) infrastructure of ScraperWiki the rest of the year.

+There are two parts to the API.

-## Running scraper
+## The scraper tool

-The `bin/ena` command is a wrapper to run each state scraper methods.
+The `bin/ena` command is a wrapper to run each states' scraper methods.
 It is arbitrary what method to run, as the need to run certain methods on certain schedules can change from state to state.

 * Get help on command: `bin/ena -h`
 * Update results for the newest election in MN: `bin/ena MN results`
 * Update areas data for specific election in MN: `bin/ana MN areas -e 20141104`

+## The API

+The API allows for arbitrary SQL selects of the data and returns JSON.
+This means it is easy to get at whatever data is needed.
+There are 3 possible servers you may be using.

+* For development, you can use the Local API server (see below).
+* For production, i.e. election night, see the Deploy instructions below.
+* During off-season, you can save money by using ScraperWiki

+Though the URL will change a bit, the `?q=` paramater will still be in the input mechanism for the query.
+Here are some examples.

+* Get all contests: `/?sql=SELECT * contests`
+* Get a specific contest with results: `/?q=SELECT * FROM contests AS c JOIN results AS r ON c.id = r.contest_id AND c.state = r.state AND s.election = r.election WHERE c.id = 'some-contest-id'`

 ## Install